For individuals considering a Ph.D. in Religious/Theological Studies

 This course is designed for under-resourced and underrepresented master's students and holders of master's degrees who: 1) are considering whether a Ph.D. in Religious/Theological Studies (and related fields) is their next best step and 2) want to learn strategies and tools for discerning what program or institution type is right for them.

-FTE created this course to provide underrepresented emerging scholars with salient insights and support from FTE's network, a space for independent and collaborative exploration as they consider pursuing a Ph.D.
+FTE created this course to provide under-resourced and underrepresented emerging scholars with salient insights and support from FTE's network, a space for independent and collaborative exploration as they consider pursuing a Ph.D.

 This course is self-paced, you will have 5 weeks to complete the course from your start date.